Istiglal Order

-Istiglal Order (Istiqlal ordeni), is the highest supreme order of the Republic of Azerbaijan, along with Heydar Aliyev Order. presented by the President of the Republic of Azerbaijan.
-Istiglal means Sovereignty in Azerbaijani.
+Istiglal Order (Istiqlal ordeni), is the highest supreme order of the Republic of Azerbaijan, along with Heydar Aliyev Order, presented by the president of Azerbaijan.
+Istiglal translates to sovereignty in Azerbaijani.

 History and status

-Istiglal Order was among several medals and orders, requested to be reviewed and created by the President Abulfaz Elchibey on November 10, 1992 by a Presidential Decree No. 370.
-The order was created by the Decree No. 754 of the President of Azerbaijan, Heydar Aliyev and ratified by National Assembly of Azerbaijan on December 6, 1993.
+Istiglal Order was among several medals and orders, requested to be reviewed and created by President Abulfaz Elchibey on November 10, 1992 by Presidential Decree No. 370.
+The order was created by Decree No. 754 of the president of Azerbaijan, Heydar Aliyev, and ratified by the National Assembly of Azerbaijan on December 6, 1993.
 The Istiglal Order is given to the Citizens of Azerbaijan for the following services: